How is Zeffy free?

 Ask questions like:

-• Where will you accomplish your nonprofit goals?
+• Where will you accomplish your nonprofit organization goals?
 What is the scope of your initiatives?
 Is it a local, state, or regional project?
 Will it create an impact internationally?

 2. Form a Corporation

 Corporations are established at the state level; find out about the regulations of the state in which your organization will be based.
-The general steps will include:

 • One-third of the board members should be capable of fundraising on your behalf.